-The Bicycle Vision Network is a continuous and connected network of bikeways, including a subset of connected low-stress bikeways.
 When the Plan's Bicycle Vision Network is complete, Alameda will have more than doubled the cumulative length of its bikeway network.
-Perhaps more importantly, Alameda will have shifted its network towards one that is comfortable and safe for people of all ages and abilities by increasing the percentage of lowstress bikeways from its current 51% of the network to 73%.
-The Vision Network is a long-term planning tool and will be completed over many years.
-See Chapter 8 for a list of projects the Plan aims to construct by 2030.
+Perhaps more importantly, Alameda will have shifted its network towards one that is comfortable and safe for people of all ages and abilities by increasing the percentage of low-stress bikeways from its current 51% of the network to 72%.
+The network will be continuous and connected, without major gaps in bikeway facilities, similar to networks for walking and driving.